 Best Day Trips from Florence to Siena, Italy

 Ahhhh….beautiful Florence!
-I first visited as a young teen traveler, & totally missed the point of this stunning city.
-My friend & I spent most of our time in the train station, because we couldn’t figure out the dang schedules!!
-But when I returned last year as a more seasoned traveler: the difference was staggering.
-I was blown away by Florence.
+I first visited as a young teen, & totally missed the point of this stunning city.
+My friend & I spent most of our time in the train station, because we couldn’t figure out the darn schedules!!
+But when I returned last year as a more seasoned traveler, the difference was staggering: I was blown away by Florence.
 In my opinion, it’s even more romantic than Paris.
-And it’s worth staying more than a few days..there’s so much to see in the Tuscany region.
-Here, we’ll discuss the best day trips from Florence to Siena ~ & a few other popular Tuscan destinations.
+And it’s worth staying more than a few days..there’s so much to see in Tuscany.
+Here, we’ll discuss the best day trips from Florence to Siena ~ & a few other popular Tuscan destinations…

 Best Day Trips from Florence to Siena, Italy, Girl Who Travels the World